-Failure of the transmission structures and components due to corrosion may result in bushfire and safety risks and forced outages of the line.
-Further, worsening asset conditions may result in heightened health risks that are associated with asbestos.
+Failure of the transmission structures and/or its components due to corrosion may result in bushfire and safety risks and forced outages of the line.
 Given the scale and scope of the required corroded assets, routine maintenance of these assets cannot effectively arrest the deteriorating condition of these assets and more importantly exposes TransGrid field crews to unnecessarily unsafe situations.

-The need to undertake investment is predicated on the condition deterioration of the identified assets due to corrosion and the resultant physical asset failures.
+The need to undertake investment is predicated on the deteriorating condition of the identified assets affected by corrosion and the characteristics of any resultant physical asset failures.

-As part of its Revenue Proposal preparation for the current regulatory control period, TransGrid developed a Network Asset Risk Assessment Methodology to quantify the risk for replacement and refurbishment projects.
+As part of preparing its Revenue Proposal for the current regulatory control period, TransGrid developed a Network Asset Risk Assessment Methodology to quantify risk for replacement and refurbishment projects.
 In particular, the risk assessment methodology: